How Do You Fertilize Citrus Trees? What Is The Best Time To Fertilize?

 Granules

-There is no need to dilute or combine granules with anything else.
-You can sprinkle them on the topsoil or dig in.
+There is no need to dilute or combine the granules with anything else.
+You can sprinkle them on the topsoil or dig them in.
+Depending on the size of the citrus tree, follow the directions on the product’s label to determine how much granular fertilizer you’ll need.

 Spikes

-These treatments are the handiest for busy gardeners.
-They help save a lot of time and effort.
+These treatments are the easiest for busy gardeners.
+They save a lot of time and effort.
 However, the price is somehow higher than the others.
+The spikes are pre-measured.
+All you have to do is stick them into the soil.

 When To Fertilize Citrus Trees In Pots?

+Fertilize citrus trees once every one or two months during periods of active growth (often spring and summer) and once every two or three months during dormant times (often fall and winter).
 During this time, citrus trees need additional nitrogen, so try to find products that add this doubled nutrient.
 As a result, you need to fertilize your citrus three times a year.

 When Should You Not Fertilize The Citrus Trees?

-You may skip fertilizer during the dormant period as the citrus tree grows older.
-You can also extend the duration between active growing fertilization to every three months.
+You may reduce or skip fertilizer during the dormant period as the citrus tree grows older.
+You can also extend the duration between active growth fertilization to every three months.
+To determine the ideal time frame for fertilizing, you need to consider your plant’s growth and physical appearance.

 No matter how healthy your citrus tree is, apply fertilizer when it is in bloom.

-Limiting fertilization is necessary for these cases:
+Limiting fertilization is necessary in these cases:

-• Healthy citrus trees.
+• Mature and healthy citrus trees.

 • Trees are holding onto fruits.